 There’s something about summer that draws people to the outdoors.
 Everything from dinners, mixers, and weddings find their way outside.
-Unfortunately, it’s hard to keep enough ice on hand in the heat, so we have a few tips for maximizing your ice supply while catering events outdoors.
+Unfortunately, it’s hard to keep enough ice on hand in the heat, so we have tips for maximizing your ice supply while catering events outdoors.

-Ice may not be the talk of a party, but it will quickly will if you run out.
+Ice may not be the talk of a party, but it will quickly will be if you run out.

 There are some hard and fast rules you should follow when providing ice for an outdoor event.

 You need plenty of ice to host any event where drinks are served, but it’s even more important if the event is outside.
 The outdoor heat makes ice melt faster and makes people thirsty, meaning repeat trips to the bar.